Haivision/srt/docs/handshake.md

       use either his own `PBKEYLEN` or the one received from Alice (if she has advertised `PBKEYLEN`).

-3. Alice receives Bob's `URQ_CONCLUSION` message, switches to the *fine* state, and sends:
+3. Alice receives Bob's `URQ_CONCLUSION` message, switches to the *fine* state (note that only at that point does she have a chance to perform the "cookie contest" on her side), and sends:
 	- **Version:** 5
 	- **Type:** Appropriate extension flags and encryption flags
 	- **ReqType:** `URQ_CONCLUSION`